Benchmarking Compositionality with Formal Languages: Experimental Methods

 \subsection{Generating Random SFSTs}

-We follow these steps in generating the SFSTs used to create our datasets.
-We first generate random directed graphs from the following stochastic process.
-For a given a set of states $Q$ with $|Q| = N$ and an input alphabet $\Sigma$, we sample a matrix $\mathbf{B}^{(\sigma)} \in \mathbb{B}^{N \times N}$ for each $\sigma \in \Sigma$ where $\mathbb{B} = \{0, 1\}$.
-During sampling, we additionally enforce the constraint that there be \emph{at most} one non-zero entry in every row vector $\mathbf{b}^{(\sigma)}_{i}$.
-This constraint ensures that the resulting SFST is subsequential (or input deterministic) by construction.
-We sample uniform at random over this space of matrices that satisfy this constraint.
-In terms of the semantics, if the entry $b^{(\sigma)}_{ij} = 1$, it means our generated SFST has a transition from state $q_i \overset{\sigma}{\longrightarrow} q_j$ with input symbol $\sigma$.
-Then, for every transition $q_i \overset{\sigma}{\longrightarrow} q_j$ in our generated SFST, we sample its output symbol $\gamma$ from a uniform distribution over the output alphabet $\Gamma$.
-This results in a transition $q_i \overset{\sigma / \gamma}{\longrightarrow} q_j$.
-Finally, to get a canonical representation for particular SFSTs, we minimize it \cite{CHOFFRUT2003131}.
-Minimization also ensures that we have created thousands of \emph{different and unique} SFSTs---i.e., that we are not doubly sampling.
+We generate random SFSTs using the following stochastic process.
+We first generate random unlabeled directed graphs that correspond to the symbol-specific transition matrices.
+Given a set of states $Q$ (let $N = |Q|$) and an input alphabet $\inputalphabet$, we sample a matrix $\matrixB^{\sigma} \in \mathbb{B}^{N \times N}$ for every $\sigma \in \Sigma$ where $\mathbb{B} = \{0, 1\}$.
+During sampling, we enforce the constraint that there be \emph{at most} one non-zero entry in every row vector $\mathbf{b}^{\sigma}_{i}$.
+This constraint ensures that the resulting SFST is subsequential by construction.
+To achieve this, we sample from $\{1, \ldots, N\}$ uniformly at random for each of the $N$ rows to determine the location of the non-zero entry in each of the $N$ rows.
+In terms of the SFST, if the entry $b^{\sigma}_{ik} = 1$, then our generated SFST has a transition from state $q_i \overset{\sigma}{\longrightarrow} q_k$ with input symbol $\sigma$.
+Then, for every transition $q_i \overset{\sigma}{\longrightarrow} q_k$ in our generated SFST, we sample its output symbol $\gamma$ from a uniform distribution over the output alphabet $\Gamma$.
+This results in a transition $q_i \overset{\sigma / \strout}{\longrightarrow} q_k$.
+Finally, to get a canonical representation for particular SFSTs, we perform finite-state minimization \cite{CHOFFRUT2003131}.
+Minimization also ensures that our sampled SFSTs are canonicalized SFSTs which allows us to check duplicates and ensure the same SFST is not sampled more than once.\looseness=-1

-A state in a finite-state transducer is \textit{accessible} if there exists a path from the initial state to that state in the machine.
-A state is \textit{co-accessible} if there is a path from it to a final state.
-To create interesting SFSTs, we additionally enforce both accessibility and co-accessibility.
-Testing for accessibility and co-accessiblity is easily achieved with a depth-first search.
-In order to ensure our sampled SFSTs satisfy these two constraints, we reject those samples that violate this constraint.